alandsilva26/github-nostalgia/README.md

 Chrome extension to modify github profile dom.
 This extension will customize github to look similar to the old design.
+Note that this extension is still under development any bug reports are welcome

 ## Getting Started